run-llama/llama_index/docs/getting_started/concepts.md

 [**Indexes**](/module_guides/indexing/indexing.md):
 Once you've ingested your data, LlamaIndex will help you index the data into a structure that's easy to retrieve.
 This usually involves generating `vector embeddings` which are stored in a specialized database called a `vector store`.
 Indexes can also store a variety of metadata about your data.

 [**Embeddings**](/module_guides/models/embeddings.md) LLMs generate numerical representations of data called `embeddings`.
-When filtering your data for relevance, LlamaIndex will convert queries into embeddings, and your vector store will find data which is numerically similar to the embedding of your query.
+When filtering your data for relevance, LlamaIndex will convert queries into embeddings, and your vector store will find data that is numerically similar to the embedding of your query.

 ### Querying Stage